-These recordings are the whole ebook “Small Stories” in audio.
-I recorded them in my art studio in 2015.
+These recordings are from the audiobook “Small Stories” which I recorded in my art studio in the Texas Hill Country in 2015.

-I, a Canadian, on a whim, up and left my Australian home and soon found myself unexpectedly living in a small fishing village on the west coast of Ireland.
+1996 on a whim, I up and left my Australian home and soon found myself unexpectedly living in a small fishing village on the west coast of Ireland.

 In a flimsy wooden cabin, directly across the road from Dunguaire Castle, a stone’s throw from the pier in Kinvara, I would look out the large single paned window that overlooked Galway Bay and write my songs.